rng-guy/NFSMWBartender/README.txt

    generally stay stable if it does not crash there.

- • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through a parent entry.
+ • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.

  • All empty spawn tables for race Heat levels will become copies of their free-roam versions.